skompc/Liberated/README.md

 # Known bugs

 1. Any unimplemented endpoints will softlock the game.
 Simply restart the app.
-2. Story choices don't matter... first you have to play the normal mode then the alternate mode...
-I'll change it to where the player chooses eventually...
+2. Story choices don't matter... just choose the path you want...
+I won't fix this!
 3. Results screen is inaccurate.
 Just ignore until I implement everything...

 # FAQ